juju/docs/src/en/users-creating.md

 Title: Creating Juju users
-TODO:

 # Creating users

-This section is about getting going with a new user.

-## Overview

 A regular user is added to a controller by the controller administrator.
 This process yields an alphanumeric text string that encodes information about the